 Before cycling, each patient has a unique label created for them containing their first and last name, date of birth (DOB), unique identifier number, partner information and date of procedure, among other details of the procedure.

 These labels are placed on every page of the patient’s chart, as well as the lid of the incubator, which will hold their embryos for the duration of their culture.
 Each patient is assigned a separate incubator and dishes are labeled with their name and date of birth.
-Every step, from collection to insemination (assessment, biopsy, transfer, freezing of gametes or embryos) is documented with a signature and time.
+Every step, from collection to insemination (assessment, biopsy, transfer, freezing of gametes or embryos) is witnessed and documented with a signature and time.

 How do I know the frozen eggs, sperm or embryos are actually mine?